Unveiling the Mysteries: Exploring Postmortem Artefacts in Forensic Medicine

 — Rough handling of the liver during removal may produce tears of the diaphragmatic surface, which simulate ante-mortem lacerations.

-— If the neck structures are pulled too hard during autopsy to drag out the thoracic viscera, they may be torn, and also transverse intimal tears may be produced in the descending aorta , vessels at the top of the brain.
+— If the neck structures are pulled too hard during autopsy to drag out the thoracic viscera, they may be torn, and also transverse intimal tears may be produced in the descending aorta and vessels at the top of the brain.

 Extravasation of Blood:

-Fracture of Hyoid Bone:
+Fracture of the Hyoid Bone:

 — When the tongue and neck structures are firmly grasped and pulled upon while removing the neck organs, the hyoid bone and thyroid cartilage may be fractured, especially in old persons.